wolberlab/OpenMMDL/docs/tutorial_amber_path.rst

 Simulation Setup
 ------------------------------
-Configure simulation options across five tabs: System, Integrator, Simulation, Output, and MDAnalysis.
-Click 'Save Script' to download the generated Python script based on the configuration, saving it in the tutorial folder.
+Configure simulation options across six tabs: System, Output, Postprocessing, Analysis, Simulation and Integrator.
+Click 'Save Conf File' to download the generated configuration file script based on the selected settings, saving it in the tutorial folder.

 Run Bash Script
 ------------------------------